MahirHamiAbrar/BitfestTeamExpelledSolutions/README.md

 The model can be found in huggingface: https://huggingface.co/mhabrar/BitfestTeamExpelledSolutionMode.

 The model was trained for 10 minutes with 1000 steps on a T4 GPU on Google Colab with a learning rate of 2e-5.
-Since we didn't get anough time to train the model, it's accurary is pretty poor actually :(
+Since we didn't get enough time to train the model, it's accurary is pretty poor actually :(

-After training the loss was `0.85`, which is pretty high!
+After training, the loss was `0.85`, which is pretty high!
 (Again not enough time, not enough epochs!
 2-3 epochs would have pulled out better results.)

 Here you can see the User Input and User Output Demo:

 ![alt](./images/model_evaluation.png)

-Here is the training parameters used to train this model:
+Here are the training parameters used to train this model:

 ```
 training_args = Seq2SeqTrainingArguments(